-Second and fourth Wednesday of t he month

-from 9:00-11:00am.

-Second and fourth Tuesdays monthly у

-from 1:30-3:30pm.

-Meets monthly during the primary a cademic

-semesters

-Every other Monday of the month a t 2:00 pm

-Third Tuesday of each month during the

-academic year from 1:30-3:00pm

-First Tuesday of each month during the

-academic year from 1:30 to 3:00 pm.

-CTAC) Fourth Thursday of each month from 2:30pm -

-4pm.

-First Thursday of each month at 1:30 0 p.m.

--

-•

-· · · · · · · · · · · · · · · · · · · ring the

--

-.
-Usually 4

-AP Plan

-P Budget

--

-· •

-· •

-· · · · · · · · · · · · · · · · · · ·
+Committee: Meeting Dates & Times College Council Second and fourth Wednesday of the month from 9:00-11:00am.
+Academic Senate Second and fourth Tuesdays monthly from 1:30-3:30pm.
+Distance Education Advisory Group Meets monthly during the primary academic semesters Intersectionality, Race, and Social Justice Advisory Group Meets monthly during the primary academic semesters Curriculum and Instruction Council Every other Monday of the month at 2:00 pm Facilities Third Tuesday of each month during the academic year from 1:30-3:00pm Planning and Budget Committee First Tuesday of each month during the academic year from 1:30 to 3:00 pm.
+Technology Advisory Committee (SACTAC) Fourth Wenesday of each month from 3:00pm - 4:30pm.
+Safety and Security Subcommittee First Thursday of each month at 1:30 p.m.
+Campus Maintenance Subcommittee Second Monday of each month during the academic year from 10:30a.m to 12:00 pm.
+Student Equity and Achievement Program (SEAP) Second Thursday of every month during the academic year from 3:00-4:30 pm